-In definition, the piriformis muscle is a small, flat, band-like muscle located deep in the buttock area.
+The piriformis muscle is a small, flat, band-like muscle located deep in the buttock area.
 The muscle starts at the lower part of the spine and connects to the upper part of each thighbone.

 The Piriformis muscle is essential to the lower body part movement because it supports the hip joint.
-It lifts and rotates thighs away from the body, which allows a person to walk or shift weight from one foot to the other, and at the same time, being able to maintain balance.
+It lifts and rotates thighs away from the body, which allows a person to walk or shift weight from one foot to the other and, at the same time, being able to maintain balance.

 The sciatic nerve is long, thick, and a major nerve in the body, which extends from the lower end of the spinal cord and goes through the piriformis muscle.
 It goes down behind the leg's back, and branches off into smaller nerves that end in the feet.

 In an anatomical position, the piriformis muscle serves as not only the thigh at the hip joint's lateral (external) rotator but also the pelvis at the hip joint's contralateral rotator.
 However, if the leg is flexed to around 60 degrees and above, the piriformis muscle switches from being the thigh's lateral rotator into a medial (internal) rotator.

 The piriformis muscle meets the sacroiliac joint, which acts as its stabilizer.
 Since piriformis syndrome happens when piriformis muscle tightens, any movement or posture that requires piriformis contraction increases the muscle's baseline tone and contributes to the discomfort or pain when piriformis syndrome occurs.